adamjvr/robot-manipulator/README.md

   - [Example Arduino Sketch](#example-arduino-sketch)

 ## Structs
-### `JointParameters`
+### JointParameters
-- `double a`: Link length
+- double a: Link length
-- `double alpha`: Twist angle in radians
+- double alpha: Twist angle in radians
-- `double d`: Offset along the z-axis
+- double d: Offset along the z-axis
-- `double theta`: Joint angle in radians
+- double theta: Joint angle in radians

-### `ForwardKinematicsResult`
+### ForwardKinematicsResult
-- `Eigen::Vector3d position`: End-effector position
+- Eigen::Vector3d position: End-effector position
-- `Eigen::Matrix3d orientation`: End-effector orientation
+- Eigen::Matrix3d orientation: End-effector orientation

-### `InverseKinematicsResult`
+### InverseKinematicsResult
-- `double jointAngles[6]`: Array of joint angles (assuming a maximum of 6 joints)
+- double jointAngles[6]: Array of joint angles (assuming a maximum of 6 joints)
-- `bool success`: Indicates if the inverse kinematics computation was successful
+- bool success: Indicates if the inverse kinematics computation was successful

 ## Constructor
 ```cpp
 RobotManipulator(const JointParameters joints[], int numJoints);
 ```
 ### Description:
 Constructs an instance of the RobotManipulator class with the specified joint parameters for the robot.
 ### Parameters:
-        joints: An array of JointParameters representing the robot's joints.
+- joints: An array of JointParameters representing the robot's joints.
-        numJoints: Number of joints in the robot.
+- numJoints: Number of joints in the robot.

 ## Forward Kinematics

 ```cpp
 ForwardKinematicsResult forwardKinematics(const double jointAngles[]);
 ```
 ###  Parameters:
 jointAngles: Array of joint angles for the robot.
 ### Returns:
 Returns a ForwardKinematicsResult struct containing the end-effector position and orientation.

 ## Inverse Kinematics